 Community Engaged Learning Program (Co-curricular EL)

-Skill Module: All modules (students complete an initial self-assessment to determine which skill to focus on)
+Skill Module: Students complete an initial self-assessment to determine which skill to focus on

 While short-term, these projects have meaningful big impact - for both the student and the community partner.
 Students complete a FUSION skill module alongside their project deliverables, helping to expand their experience, skills, and networks.